- Most student employment positions on campus must be posted with the student employment office with the following exceptions:

 - International students also share the same hour restrictions.

-- More information regarding the employment of international students can be found HERE.
+- For more information regarding the employment of international students visit Student Employment International Students

 Resignation from a position